IBM-Cloud/openwhisk-workshops/bootcamp/ex4 - exposing APIs from actions/README.md

 Web actions invoked through the platform API need a content extension to tell the platform how to interpret the content returned from the action.
 In the example above, we were using the `.json` extension.
 This tells the platform to serialise the return value out to a JSON response.

 The platform supports the following content-types: `.json`, `.html`, `.http`, `.svg` or `.text`.
-If not content extension is provided, it defaults to `.http` which gives the action full control of the HTTP response.
+If no content extension is provided, it defaults to `.http` which gives the action full control of the HTTP response.

 #### HTTP Request Properties